Competing Bandits: The Perils of Exploration Under Competition

 \textbf{(ii)} We dilute the \HardMax agents with a small fraction of ``random agents" who choose a principal uniformly at random.
 (They can be interpreted as consumers that are oblivious to the principals' reputation.)
 We call this model \HardMaxRandom.
 Then better algorithms help in a big way: when two algorithms compete against one another, a sufficiently better algorithm is guaranteed to win all non-random agents after an initial learning phase.
 There is a caveat, however: any algorithm can be defeated by interleaving it with the greedy algorithm.
-This has two undesirable consequences: a better algorithm may sometimes lose in competition, and a Nash equilibrium typically does not exist.
+Consequently, a better algorithm may sometimes lose in competition, and a pure Nash equilibrium typically does not exist.

-\textbf{(iii)} We further soften the decision rule so that the selection probabilities vary smoothly in terms of principals' Bayesian-expected rewards; We call it \SoftMaxRandom, a more realistic middle ground between \HardMax and random agents. \footnote{Alternatively, one can obtain a \SoftMaxRandom decision rule using a mixture of more ``basic" agent types that follow \HardMax unless the principal's Bayesian-expected rewards are too close to each other.} In the most technical result of the paper, we find that a sufficiently better algorithm prevails under much weaker assumptions.
+\textbf{(iii)} We further soften the decision rule so that the selection probabilities vary smoothly in terms of the reward estimates.
+We call it \SoftMaxRandom, a more realistic middle ground between \HardMax and random agents.
+In the most technical result of the paper, we find that a sufficiently better algorithm prevails under much weaker assumptions.

-\xhdr{Interpretation: the inverted-U relationship.} Our findings can be framed in terms of the inverted-U relationship between competition and innovation.
-This is a well-established concept, dating back to \cite{Schumpeter-42}, whereby too little or too much competition is bad for innovation, but intermediate levels of competition tend to be better.
+These findings are consistent with Schumpeter's inverted-U relationship between competition and innovation, whereby too little or too much competition is bad for innovation, but intermediate levels of competition tend to be better \citep{Schumpeter-42,aghion2005competition,Vives-08}.
 We interpret innovation as the adoption of better exploration algorithms, \footnote{Adoption of exploration algorithms tends to require substantial R\&D effort in practice, even if the algorithms are well-known and/or similar technologies already exist elsewhere \citep[\eg see][]{DS-arxiv}.} and control the severity of the competition by varying the agents' decision rule from \HardMax (cut-throat competition) to \HardMaxRandom to \SoftMaxRandom and all the way to the uniform selection.
-Another, technically different inverted-U relationship zeroes in on the \HardMaxRandom model.
+See Figure~\ref{fig:inverted-U2} for a stylized representation.
+Another, technically different inverted-U relationship (detailed in Section~\ref{sec:theory-welfare}) zeroes in on the \HardMaxRandom model.